return42/sphkerneldoc/linux_src_doc/net/batman-adv/gateway_client_c.rst

 .. c:function:: bool batadv_gw_out_of_range(struct batadv_priv *bat_priv, struct sk_buff *skb)

-    check if the dhcp request destination is the best gw
+    check if the dhcp request destination is the best gateway

     :param struct batadv_priv \*bat_priv:
         the bat priv with all the soft interface information